-Today’s new processing and networking power the future looks bright for programmable logic controllers and it’s programming.
+With today’s new processing and networking power, the future looks bright for programmable logic controllers and their programming.
 This has allowed the role of the PLC to expand.

 - Micro USB slots (Data Storage)

 - RS232 / RS422 / RS485 (Serial Ports)

 - Several digital I/O bus systems like ASi Bus